brython-dev/brython-in-the-classroom/README.md

 classmate
 ---------

-Classmate is a web editor, which requires minimal setup by teachers and students.
+Classmate is a web based editor environment to create/edit python source code (via [brython](http://brython.info)), which requires little to no setup by teachers and students.